By ProHobby™ | Ecological Systems Authority

 Time is not a neutral background variable.
 It is an active force.

 Biofilms mature slowly.
 Fish acclimate gradually.
-Nutrient pathways stabilize over months, not weeks.
+Nutrient pathways stabilise over months, not weeks.
 Systems that are rushed never develop sufficient buffering depth.
 Time is the most ignored variable in aquarium keeping.

 This is why visually identical tanks behave differently.
 What is missing is not equipment or technique, but biological age.